2010 Seattle Mariners season

 The 2010 Seattle Mariners season was the 34th season in franchise history.
 The Mariners finished the season with 61 wins and 101 losses.
 As the Texas Rangers won their first pennant that season, the Mariners became one of only two teams to have never played in the World Series, along with the Washington Nationals.
+The Nationals, however, eventually made it to, and won, the World Series 9 years later, leaving the Mariners as the sole franchise to have not played in the Fall Classic.

 Offseason

 Coaching staff changes

 Most of the 2009 major league coaching staff was retained, with the exception of third base coach Bruce Hines.
 Mike Brumley was named the new third base coach on October 30, 2009.
 On December 7, the Mariners announced their minor league staff.
 Eriberto Menchaca, who managed the Class-A Clinton LumberKings in 2009, was moved to the rookie-level Pulaski Mariners, Jesus Azuaje was named manager of the rookie-level Peoria Mariners, Tim Laker was named the manager of the Double-A West Tenn Diamond Jaxx, and Andy Fox was named hitting coach for the Diamond Jaxx.